ezpaarse-project/ezpaarse/README.md

 It filters, extracts and enriches the consultation events that were spotted and produces a CSV file following [COUNTER](http://www.projectcounter.org/) codes of practice.
 This document describes how to install and run ezPAARSE on your computer.

-Moreover, **have a look to the [ezpaarse demo](http://ezpaarse.couperin.org)**, it will show you a nice user interface where you can register and test to inject your proxy logs.
+Moreover, **have a look to the [ezpaarse demo](http://ezpaarse.couperin.org)**, it will show you a nice user interface where you can register and test to process your own proxy logs.

 Built-in proxies supported log formats are: